sjbylo/aba/README.md

 aba -h   # For help
 aba -i   # For interactive mode
 ```
-- clones the repo, installs `aba` and configures some high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc (if known).
+- clones the repository, installs `aba` and configures some high-level settings, e.g. OpenShift target version, your domain name, machine network CIDR etc (if known).
 - If needed, add any required operators to the `aba.conf` file by setting 'op-sets' and/or 'ops' values.
 - helps you decide if you have a partially disconnected or fully disconnected (air-gapped) environment and how you should proceed.